Feet First Podiatry

 Non-surgical home treatment for ingrown nails

-1. Soaking: Daily soaking the affected foot in a luke-warm salt bath, can help soften the skin and reduce inflammation.
+1. Soaking: Soaking the affected foot daily in a lukewarm salt bath can help soften the skin, reduce inflammation, and relieve discomfort caused by an ingrown toenail.

 2. Antiseptic application: Application of betadine solution can help prevent infection.